 Building a replica of the Sutton Hoo royal burial ship

-The SHSC started work in the Longshed in 2019, you can find more information on the Ship’s Company website.
+The Sutton Hoo Ships Company (an independant Charity) started work on the replica in 2019, you can find more information about the construction on the Ship’s Company website.

-The Anglo-Saxon ship reconstruction in the Longshed is a unique project set up by our sister charity the Sutton Hoo Ship’s Company.
+The Anglo-Saxon ship reconstruction in the Longshed is a unique project set up by the Sutton Hoo Ship’s Company.

 Just across the river Deben from the Longshed are the ancient burial mounds of Sutton Hoo, where the first King of England, Raedwald, was interred in a burial ship with many great treasures very nearly 1400 years ago in 625 AD.
 This huge ship, which was over 27 metres or 90 feet long – was dragged up the hill to a final resting place where it lay undisturbed for over 1300 years, until it was excavated in 1939 just before the Second World War.